 - Loss of benefits or untaxed income

-- Farm or farm related conditions
+- Farm or farm-related conditions

 - Medical/dental expenses not paid by insurance

 Make sure you include all applicable documentation to support your special condition.
-Documentation submitted with your application will not be released back to the student or family, as a result, please do not submit original copies of documents.
-A copy of the original document will be sufficient for review of the Special Conditions Application.
+Documentation submitted with your application will not be released back to the student or family; as a result, please do not submit original copies of documents.
+A copy of the original document will be sufficient for the review of the Special Conditions Application.
 Preferred documentation is listed on the application.

 The review process can take four to six weeks to complete depending on the receipt of a completed application, requests for additional information, and the time of year the application is submitted.